 At SourceCo, our role is to identify the value generating companies that would enable General Practitioners to effectively invest this cash pile.
 In this article, we look at six of the best strategies for private equity firms to source deals more effectively.

-Private equity deal sourcing is the process by which private equity firms identify investment opportunities.
+Private equity deal sourcing is the process by which private equity firms find investment opportunities.

 As growth of the industry’s dry capital indicates, private equity deal sourcing has been particularly challenging over the past decade, forcing many General Practitioners to rethink their deal sourcing practices.